carlosgavina/corejs/README.md

 ### Catching Router Events

-All Core.js objects are events enabled,
+All Core.js objects are events enabled, a new $$.App object stores important global events like routing.

 ```js